tomjoht/learnapidoc/_docs/additional_resources/docapis_graphql.md

 Furthermore, [Howtographql.com](https://www.howtographql.com/basics/1-graphql-is-the-better-rest/) claims that "REST APIs have shown to be too inflexible to keep up with the rapidly changing requirements of the clients that access them (and ...)
 GraphQL (…) solves many of the shortcomings and inefficiencies that developers experience when interacting with REST APIs."
 That same tutorial site features a video showing examples of these points:

+{% if site.format == "kindle" or site.format == "pdf" %}
+This content doesn't embed well in print, as it contains YouTube videos.
+Please go to https://idratherbewriting.com/learnapidoc/docapis_graphql.html to view the content.
+{% endif %}

+{% if site.format == "web" %}

 <iframe width="560" height="315" src="https://www.youtube.com/embed/T571423fC68" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+{% endif %}

 Here’s a description: